-The receiver with a separate GPS antenna, decodes the GPS satellites RF signal and interfaces with a host system to provide three dimensional user position and velocity, time and other status information at a maximum rate of once per second, along with differential corrections for each satellite tracked.
+The receiver with a separate GPS antenna, decodes the GPS satellites RF signal and interfaces with a host system to provide three dimensional user position and velocity, time and other status information at a maximum rate of once per second.
 The receiver uses WGS-84 as its geographic reference.

 The receiver has 12 independent parallel channels each capable of simultaneously tracking a GPS satellite signal.
 The receiver makes provisions for external initialization of data to support faster GPS signal acquisition.
+The receiver also has the capability to operate in differential mode where inherent GPS inaccuracies can be reduced through the utilization of differential corrections and measurements.
 Figure 1-1 illustrates the receiver single board.